libgdx/gdx-liftoff/README.md

 **You must build with Java 17 or newer!** Gradle's current version, as well as current Android tools, now require your installed JDK to be version 17 or higher.
 Regardless of what platforms you target, Gradle 8.10 and up need a JDK with a version at least 17!
 You can still target other releases, as low as 8 typically, while building with any of the JDK versions 17 and up.
 All stable target releases of Java from 8 to 23 work here now.
-We use Gradle 8.10.2 because it works out-of-the-box with Java 23 (even though it was just released!).
+We use Gradle 8.11.1 because it works out-of-the-box with Java 23 (even though it was only recently released!).

 If you have any trouble, you can try our [🐛Troubleshooting Guide🐛](Troubleshooting.md).